-Due to the ASTs preference for deep floors of freshwater rivers and lakes, there is a strong possibility that AST can be found within the project area.
-Given the indiscriminate nature of the clamshell style dredge proposed to be used, there is a potential that turtles can be entrapped, harmed, or killed by equipment.
+Due to the Alligator Snapping Turtles (AST) preference for deep floors of freshwater rivers and lakes, and use of river banks as nesting areas, there is a strong possibility that AST can be found within the Phase 1 project areas.
+Given the use of heavy equipment in these areas, there is a potential that turtles can be entrapped, harmed, or killed by equipment.